AndreasJ93/AndreasJ93.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /EvenMore/
-title: Even More About Me
+title:
 description: Here you can see more about me
-nav: true
+nav: false
-nav_order: 5
+nav_order: -

 profiles:
   # if you want to include more than one profile, just replicate the following block